Humanium Metal Initiative Takes Innovation Grand Prix

 IM Swedish Development Program's Humanium Metal initiative nabbed the Grand Prix for Innovation at the Cannes Lions Festival for Creativity.

-WHAT IT IS: The project aims to gun violence and poverty by using deconstructing illegal guns and using the metal to build products and put money back into communities.
+WHAT IT IS: The project aims to tackle gun violence and poverty by deconstructing illegal guns and using the metal to build products and put money back into communities.

 WHY IT WON: "We believed [Humanium] showed innovation at every stage, from concept to procurement to the supply chain to the business model to the partnerships," said Jury President Susan Lyne, president and managing partner, BBG Ventures.